Windscribe VPN Server Seized by Dutch Authorities February 2026

 The Real Risk: Live Capture

-• If an agency gains hypervisor access, compromises the BMC/iDRAC management interface, or correlates upstream traffic at the datacentre level while the server is running, RAM encryption offers little protection.
+- If an agency gains hypervisor access, compromises the BMC or iDRAC management interface, or correlates upstream traffic at the datacentre level while the server is running, a RAM-only design offers far less protection.

 FAQs